gibus/SpreadRevolutionaryDate/README.md

 ### freenode

 Spread on Freenode explicitely.
 If none of the `twitter`, `mastodon`, `freenode` option is set, the revolutionary date is spread on all of these three targets.

+### locale

+Spread with chosen language.
+As of [DateTime::Calendar::FrenchRevolutionary](https://metacpan.org/pod/DateTime::Calendar::FrenchRevolutionary) 0.14, locale is limited to 'en' or 'fr', defaults to 'fr'.

 ### test